 For further guidance it can be referred to the OECD Guidance to the environmental safety evaluation of microbial biocontrol agents (OECD Series on Pesticides No. 67).

-Relevant information from the open literature can be found in an EFSA literature review on microbial organisms used in plant protection products13.
+Relevant information from the open literature can be found in an EFSA literature review on microbial organisms used in plant protection products16.

-For a general discussion and working approach on metabolites/toxins it is referred to section 1.3.5 in this Evaluation Manual.
+For a general discussion and working approach on metabolites/toxins, please refer to section